JonasMoss/kdensity/paper/paper.md

-several packages supports methods that handle boundary bias. @evmix provides a variety of boundary bias correction methods in the `bckden` functions. @kde1d corrects for boundary bias using probit or logarithmically transformed univariate local polynomial kernel density estimation. @logKDE corrects for boundary bias on the half line using a logarithmic transform. @ks supports boundary correction through the `kde.boundary` function, while @Ake corrects for boundary bias using asymmetric kernels.
+several packages supports methods that handle boundary bias. @evmix provides a variety of boundary bias correction methods in the `bckden` functions. @kde1d corrects for boundary bias using probit or logarithmically transformed local polynomial kernel density estimation. @logKDE corrects for boundary bias on the half line using a logarithmic transform. @ks supports boundary correction through the `kde.boundary` function, while @Ake corrects for boundary bias using asymmetric kernels.